 - Based on a date property attached to a contact's profile

 - When an item someone viewed or started checkout with lowers in price by a certain amount or percent

 Someone will qualify to enter the flow as soon as they meet the trigger action.

-Here is a list of the four different types of triggers and when they might be used:
+Here is a list of the five different types of triggers and when they might be used:

 If you have a signup form(s) or a subscribe page on your website, you likely add all new subscribers to a list in Klaviyo.
 Using the list trigger, you can ensure every new subscriber is queued to receive a series of automated emails from you.
 For example, you can use a welcome series to send an email immediately when someone signs up and then automate two–three other emails, each a few days apart.
 A profile will enter a list-triggered flow only once.